chiao45/mgmetis/README.rst

     cdef int ret = parmetis.PartKway(...)

 Notice that for Cython mode, you will need to access *mpi4py* Cython interface.
-It will, then, require you to add its path during specifying ``Extension``.
+It will, then, require you to add its path during specifying ``Extension``, and the compiler needs to be set to *mpicc*.
-The compiler needs to be set to *mpicc* and the linker needs to be it as well (though, this is not needed if you supply linking to ``libmpi.so`` manually.)

 License
 -------